Ved111/ss-react-native/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+    email: "user@example.com",
+    password: "password123",

+These are the credentials via which you can log in.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: